-4 Units: 72 hours of composition, per term, LR, DG, CSU, UC (C-ID: ENGL
+4 Units: 72 hours of composition, per term, LR, DG, CSU, UC (C-ID: ENGL 100)

-Prerequisite: ENGL-142B or ESL-195, or passing Compass score This course focuses on composition that develops from examining and comparing writers' ideas and techniques in classic and contemporary non-fiction from varied cultural perspectives.
-Through discussion, essay writing and research, the course will further develop the techniques taught in ENGL-142B.
+Prerequisite: ENGL-142B or ESL-195, or passing Compass score This course focuses on composition that develops from examining and comparing writers' ideas and techniques in classic and contemporary fiction and non-fiction from various cultural perspectives.
+Through discussion, essay writing, and research, the course will develop the techniques used in effective argumentation.